neerajjain123/OCAJPDOC/amazon/ba.md

 1. Tell me about a time where you felt your team was not moving to action quickly enough.
 What did you do?
 (Manager)

+Few days back when jio mart is being lauched, I had given the task to provide search bar service for front end.
+There were two team whi had given the same task and asked to present the solution in three days.
+I quicky decided to not only present the solution but do the POC also.
+But the team were not convinced that it can be done in three days.
+So I quickly did the researh and found the excellent linked cource on the Elastic search for the search Bar.

+Now I only need to find the infra where we can setup the elastic, Which I used our azure setup with elsatic on it.
+I arranged test data to be popullated for the demo.
+My team a wrapper service and sample page for

 2. Tell me about a time when you were able to remove a serious roadblock/barrier preventing your team from making progress?
 How were you able to remove the barrier?
 What was the outcome?
 (Manager)